beejjorgensen/cs344_curriculum/week04/exploration-4.1.md

 get `wc` to read out of the read end of the pipe instead of from `stdin` (AKA file descriptor `0`)?

-What we're going to do is this: we'll rewire the file descriptors fromp `wc`'s perspective so that file descriptor `0` **is** the read end of the pipe.
+What we're going to do is this: we'll rewire the file descriptors from `wc`'s perspective so that file descriptor `0` **is** the read end of the pipe.